Play Online Keno

 A game of chance – It should always be remembered that keno is purely a game of chance; there is no formula for predicting numbers or discerning patterns from the numbers drawn in previous games.
 Each race begins anew, with the probability of any number or combination of numbers being drawn unaffected by what has gone before.

-Select 11 numbers: In essence, keno odds mean that the potential for a jackpot is greater the more numbers you pick but, on the other hand, picking fewer numbers means you need fewer catches to get a return.
+Select 11 numbers: In essence, online keno odds mean that the potential for a jackpot is greater the more numbers you pick but, on the other hand, picking fewer numbers means you need fewer catches to get a return.
 For instance, if you pick eleven numbers in a $1 race, you only need to hit three to break even; if you select seven numbers, you also need three to get your money back – a 27.27% strike rate is required as opposed to a 42.86% strike rate.
 (If you select fifteen numbers, you need to catch five to break even, a 33.33% strike rate).
 In addition, hitting 11 out of 11 would earn you $3,000, while 7 out of 7 would only net you $100 (hitting fifteen out of fifteen would win you $10,000).
-These factors combined – strike rate required to break even + potential jackpot – would suggest that the most strategic approach to betting on keno is to select 11 numbers.
+These factors combined – strike rate required to break even + potential jackpot – would suggest that the most strategic approach to betting is to select 11 numbers.

 Keno Games Tips